NYUDataBootcamp/Book/packages.md

 These tools run on the **command line**, the old-school approach to computing that predates the graphical interfaces we use today (Mac OS, Windows, etc).
 Picture the computer screens in "[War Games](http://pc-museum.com/046-imsai8080/wargames.htm)."
 Many of the graphical interfaces used in the computing world run things on the command line behind the scenes, so it's often better to go straight to the source and run things on the command line ourselves.

-We have been doing this to open spyder, so we should be in good shape at this point.
+We have been doing this to open spyder, so we should have an idea of how to do this.

 ### Conda